• Skip to primary navigation

 For example, if the first thing that you do every morning is to check Emails, you can make Microsoft Outlook to automatically startup with the computer and be ready for your use.

-1. Add Program to Startup Using Task Manager
+1. Add App or Program to Startup Using Task Manager

-Perhaps the easiest way to Add an App or Program to Startup in Windows 10/11 is to launch the program on your computer and use Task Manager.
+The easiest way to Add an App or Program to startup on a Windows computer is by using Task Manager.

-3. On Task Manager screen, switch to Startup tab, right-click on the program that you would like to add to Startup and select Enable option in the contextual menu.
+3. On Task Manager screen, switch to Startup tab, right-click on the program that you want to add to Startup and select the Enable option.

-2. Add Program to Startup Folder Using Run Command
+2. Add App or Program to Startup Using Run Command

-2. In Run Command window, type shell:startup and click on OK to open the Startup Folder on your computer.
+2. Type shell:startup and click on OK to open the Startup Folder on your computer.

 Open Startup Folder Using Run Command

-3. Next, open Run Command again > type shell:appsfolder and click on OK to open the modern Apps folder on your computer.
+3. Next, open the Run Command again > type shell:appsfolder and click on OK to open the Apps folder on your computer.

 Open Apps Folder Using Run Command

-4. In the Apps Folder, locate the App that you want to Startup with your computer and drag it to the Startup Folder.
+4. In Apps Folder, locate the App or Program that you want to Startup with the computer and drag it to Startup Folder.

 Add Program Shortcut to Startup Folder

-This will make this particular App to automatically launch, as soon as you start the computer and be ready for your use.
+This will make this particular App to automatically launch with the computer and be ready for use.

-1. Right-click on the File and click on Create Shortcut option in the contextual menu.
+1. Right-click on the File and click on Create Shortcut option in the menu that appears.

 Create Shortcut to File

-2. Next, open Run Command > type shell:startup and click on OK to open the Startup Folder.
+3. Type shell:startup in the Run Command windows and click on OK to open the Startup Folder.

 Open Startup Folder Using Run Command

-3. Now, drag the Shortcut that you had created into the Startup Folder.
+4. Drag the Shortcut that you had created (in Step1) into the Startup Folder.

 Add File to Startup Folder